dmx-systems/dmx-documentation/docs/devel.rst

                         migration6.json
                     plugin.properties

-This example plugin would have set ``dm4.plugin.model_version`` to 6 (configured in ``plugin.properties``), so 6 migrations are involved.
+This example plugin would have set ``dmx.plugin.model_version`` to 6 (configured in ``plugin.properties``), so 6 migrations are involved.
 4 are declarative and 2 are imperative here.

-Important: for each number between 1 and ``dm4.plugin.model_version`` exactly one migration file must exist.
+Important: for each number between 1 and ``dmx.plugin.model_version`` exactly one migration file must exist.
 That is *either* a declarative migration file *or* an imperative migration file.

 It would be invalid if for a given number a) no migration file exists, or b) two migration files exist (one declarative and one imperative).
 In these cases the DMX migration machinery throws an error and the plugin is not activated.